 Should you build or buy your testing automation tools?

-Building vs buying your test automation tools is a strategic decision that will impact every phase of your app’s development and product lifecycle.
+Building vs buying your test automation framework is a strategic decision that will impact every phase of your app’s development and product lifecycle.
 There are several different frameworks and services available on the market – some you pay for, and some you don’t.
-There’s a certain allure of the tailored specificity and control you get from building your own solution in-house, but some businesses, particularly those focused on speed to market and operational efficiency, opt for pre-made tools or frameworks or even outsourcing the test automation to a third party.
+There’s a certain allure to the tailored specificity and control you get from building your own solution in-house, but many businesses opt to browser search for pre-made tools, making this an interesting decision for app and game developers.

 Process of creating an interface for a mobile app.
 User interface and experience concept.
 Modern app on smart phone in woman hands